There can be no city branding without citizens and no destination branding without residents.

 Marketers love to start with the big idea, the shiny ad or the amazing billboard.
 While the ideas are usually impressive, they often conflict with basic brand values.
 The assumption is that by hiring the right creative agency with the right message, the number of visitors or residents will increase as a result of the powerful campaign.
 This conflict is more common in place marketing than in any other type.

 In the 1990s, for example, marketers in Las Vegas began promoting the city as a family-friendly destination.
 If this seems strange to you, you’re not alone.
-(Read “The Lonely Death of Family Vegas” for all the shocking details.)
+(Read “The Lonely Death of Family Vegas” for all the shocking details.
+Update, Nov 2022: That article has since been taken down, but you can read it here, via the Internet Archive Wayback Machine.)
 Who takes their toddler to the casino?
 Can this idea coexist with “What Happens in Vegas, Stays in Vegas”?
 Seth Godin might call this a “meatball sundae.”

 Similarly, Zutphen, a city in the Netherlands, recently decided to market their destination as a chocolate capital; however, Belgium and Switzerland, with their well-established histories of chocolate-making, may rightfully object!
 Each of these campaigns promote interesting ideas that fail to take into account the context of the places they represent.